-The opinion required by statute from the Council's external auditors, indicating whether the statement of accounts presents fairly the financial position of the authority.
+The opinion required by statute from the Council's external auditors, indicating whether the statement of accounts presents a true and fair view of the financial position of the authority.

 Budget

 A statement of the Council's spending plans for revenue and capital expenditure over a specified period of time.